UltraGhostie/minimalconfig/README.md

-Add your hardware-config.nix into ./hosts/laptop or change the import Swap all mentions of "myUser" to your user
+Swap all mentions of "myUser" to your user (if you want :) )